NightmareXIV/AntiAfkKick/README.md

 ## ACT plugin
 Download it here: https://github.com/Eternita-S/AntiAfkKick/releases/download/1.0.0.0/AntiAfkKick-ACT.dll

 Then copy it to any convenient folder.
 Open up ACT, go to "Plugins" tab, then to "Plugin Listing", then click "Browse" button and select DLL file you have just downloaded, and finally click "Add/Enable plugin".
 Upon doing so ACT may ask you to unblock file.
 In this case press "Yes".
+Only supports one instance of FFXIV.

 ## Standalone version